How to Build an Empirical Speed Distribution for Dark Matter in the Solar Neighborhood: Methodology

-At each saved timestep (``snapshot'') of the simulation, structures are found within the volume using a Friends-of-Friends~(FoF) clustering algorithm~\citep{1985ApJ...292..371D} that is run only on the DM particles.
-Other particle types (gas, stars, and black holes) are associated to the FoF group of the nearest DM particle.
+At each saved time step (``snapshot'') of the simulation, structures are found within the volume using a Friends-of-Friends~(FoF) clustering algorithm~\citep{1985ApJ...292..371D} that is run only on the DM particles.
+Other particle types (gas, stars, and black holes) are associated with the FoF group of the nearest DM particle.
 The resulting FoF groups typically consist of a central halo and its neighboring substructure, but the groups can include multiple systems if the central halos are close enough.
 Further, the FoF algorithm does not require that the particles in the resulting groups be gravitationally bound.
 Therefore, the \subfind{} algorithm~\citep{2001MNRAS.328..726S, 2009MNRAS.399..497D} is used to determine the bound structures (i.e., DM halos) within each FoF group at each snapshot.
 Since this is done on a snapshot-by-snapshot basis, the same physical object will be given different \subfind{} IDs at each snapshot.
 The \sublink{} algorithm identifies persistent physical halos from the \subfind{} catalog, tracking when \subfind{} halos merge with each other and are disrupted, resulting in a ``merger tree'' that traces the assembly of the \subfind{} halos. \subfind{} provides a total mass \Mdyn{} for each halo, which includes all particles bound to the halo but excludes mass bound to satellite halos.
 The contribution to \Mdyn{} that comes from star particles is denoted $M_\star$.

-MW analogues are selected from the \subfind{} catalog for the present-day snapshot following the procedure outlined in \citet{2025ApJ...983..119F}.
-To summarize, MW analogues are defined as those halos that \begin{enumerate} \item have $M_\star$ within $4\times10^{10}~\Msun$ and $7.3\times10^{10}~\Msun$, \item are farther than 500~kpc from any halo with \Mdyn{} larger than that of the candidate MW, and \item are farther than 1~Mpc from any halo with $\Mdyn>10^{13}~\Msun$. \end{enumerate}
+MW analogs are selected from the \subfind{} catalog for the present-day snapshot following the procedure outlined in \citet{2025ApJ...983..119F}.
+To summarize, MW analogs are defined as those halos that \begin{enumerate} \item have $M_\star$ within $4\times10^{10}~\Msun$ and $7.3\times10^{10}~\Msun$, \item are farther than 500~kpc from any halo with \Mdyn{} larger than that of the candidate MW, and \item are farther than 1~Mpc from any halo with $\Mdyn>10^{13}~\Msun$. \end{enumerate}